-A face balanced putter is one where the face of the putter points towards the sky when you rest it on your finder.
-This is opposed to a toe balanced putter, which is one where the toe points down when you rest it on your finder.
+A face-balanced putter is one where the face of the putter points toward the sky when you rest it on your finder.
+This is opposed to a toe-balanced putter, which is one where the toe points down when you rest it on your finder.

 The first reason face-balanced putters point towards the sky is that they have more weight towards the back of the putter.
 These are typically the larger putters (mallet-style) but they can also look like a traditional blade (they’re just a little bit wider).

-The thinner and more traditional looking putters (blade style) is normally toe balanced.
+The thinner and more traditional-looking putters (blade style) are normally toe-balanced.
 This is one of the ways to normally tell the difference.
-The picture above shows you an example of a face-balanced vs toe balanced putter.
+The picture above shows you an example of a face-balanced vs toe-balanced putter.

 What Is The Advantage Of A Face-Balanced Putter?

 The main benefit of a face-balanced putter is that the face won’t open as much on the way back and close as much through contact.
 This type of putter is suited for someone with a fairly straight putting stroke.

 The majority of “weekend golfers” probably don’t have a lot of ark in their putting stroke.
 That’s why a face-balanced putter would perform better on the green.
 If you take the putter straight back and straight through then this type of putter will roll a lot straighter.

 Some golfers do have an arc in their putting stroke, and if that’s the case, you probably shouldn’t play a face-balanced putter.
 Toe-balanced putters tend to open more on the backswing and close more on the downswing.
 If you have a straight putting stroke then you’ll most likely miss a lot of shots left or right.

 The Pinemeadow PGX is a cheap face-balanced putter that’s perfect for the beginner golfer or someone who just wants to try this style.
 It’s probably not going to last 5+ years but I was really surprised by how nice it felt on the green.